hdShang/arxiv-daily/docs/cs-AI/2025-09-28/papers/250923619v2-reasoning-scaffolding-distilling-the-flow-of-thought-from-llms.md

 ---
 layout: default
-title: Reasoning Scaffolding: Distilling the Flow of Thought from LLMs
+title: "Reasoning Scaffolding: Distilling the Flow of Thought from LLMs"
 ---

 # Reasoning Scaffolding: Distilling the Flow of Thought from LLMs